rashedmamdouh/Linear_Sentiment_Classification/README.md

 # Linear_Sentiment_Classification
-It seems like you have a specific set of steps in mind for a project related to sentiment classification using neural networks.
-Let's break down each step:

 1. **Quick Theory Validation**:
    - In this step, you might want to validate the theoretical foundations of your project.
 This could involve researching existing sentiment analysis techniques, understanding neural network architectures suitable for NLP tasks, and ensuring you have a solid grasp of the underlying concepts.